flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.is.vector`: test if an object is a FlashR vector.
 * `fm.is.matrix`: test if an object is a FlashR matrix.

+## "Base" R functions

+FlashR implements many R functions in the base package to mimic the R programming environment.
+Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with the original R version for some functions.
+Overall, we try to provide similarity under the condition of not sacrificing performance.
+Below shows a list of R functions in the base package currently supported by FlashR.
+In the future, more functions will be provided.

+The following functions have exactly the same interface as the original R function.

+* matrix info: `dim, nrow, ncol, length, typeof`
+* change matrix shape: `t`
+* element-wise unary: `abs, sqrt, ceiling, floor, round, log, log2, log10, exp, !, -`
+* inner product: `%*%, crossprod, tcrossprod`
+* aggregation: `sum, min, max, range, all, any, mean, rowSums, colSums, rowMeans, colMeans, sd, cov, cov.wt`

+Many binary operations have exactly the same interface as the original R functions.
+When they are applied to a matrix and a vector, it requires the vector has the same length as the columns in the matrix.

+* `+, -, *, /, pmin, pmax, `==, !=, >, >=, <, <=, |, &, sweep`

+Some of them have slightly different interface and semantics.
+These slightly different functions always start with "fm." to indicate that they are actually FlashR functions.
+In the future, we will provide implementations with exactly the same interface and semantics as the original R functions.

+* `fm.table`
+* `fm.as.integer, fm.as.numeric`

 ## Generalized operators

 FlashR has two sets of programming API.
 It provides users a set of generalized operators, with which users can implement varieties of data mining and machine learning algorithms.
 On top of them, FlashR implements many R functions in the base package with the generalized operators to mimic the original R programming environment.